clojure-grimoire/grimoire/resources/1.4.0/clojure.core/sort/docstring.md

 Returns a sorted sequence of the items in coll.
-If no comparator issupplied, uses compare. comparator mustimplement java.util.Comparator.
+If no comparator is supplied, uses compare. comparator must implement java.util.Comparator.